heptarch/heptarch.github.io/drafts/demon.md

 She ducks into a culvert, unlocks a small service door, and lights the moderator lamp kept on a hook by the entrance.
-The elevator, once summoned, clanks croakingly up like an oversized frog and gulp her into its wrought-iron mouth.
+The elevator, once summoned, clanks croakingly up like an oversized frog and gulps her into its wrought-iron mouth.
-As she begins the slow journey down to the tunnels, the hum of coils and windings and transformers gets louder;
+As it begins the slow journey down to the tunnels, the hum of coils and windings gets louder;
 Susan feels as if she is becoming her true self once more: a self which expands through the tunnels, which winds in arcs of jagged light through the despatch tubes and magnetized colloids.